Twisted Issues: Releases

 The VHS version of Twisted Issues has been long unavailable.
 A limited edition DVD (313 copies made) of Twisted Issues is sold from the filmmaker's website.
 In 2013, Don Abendroth of The Video Pharmacy released a limited edition (25 copies) of Twisted Issues on VHS.
 It includes a tiny blood spattered skateboard and TV set, as well as the soundtrack on cassette, and a new printing of the original booklet.
 In 2025 a Blu-ray release was made with Vinegar Syndrome.

 Reception and legacy

 Film Threat Video Guide called Twisted Issues one of the 25 Must-See Underground Movies of the 1980s.
 In 2011, the book Destroy All Movies, had a section on Twisted Issues and its director, Charles Pinion.
 In 2013, the book Bleeding Skull!: A 1980s Trash-Horror Odyssey, covered Twisted Issues and other shot-on-video films.
+Dazed called it technically impressive and a "fevered, crusty masterpiece."
+SOVHorror stated that is "original, inventive, funny horror flick that wears its punk DIY aesthetic proudly."

-The Wikipedia article for Twisted Issues was attempted to be deleted due to it allegedly "failing the Google test".
+The Wikipedia article for Twisted Issues was attempted to be deleted due to it "failing the Google test".
 But then other users found that it had been mentioned on IMDB and in books, resulting in the article staying up.
 This was later used by Jimmy Wales as an example on how Wikipedia's Articles for deletion works, in his 2005 TedTalk.